In the performance of your respective tasks and duties, all GCBHS employees are expected to conform to the following:

 · Perform quality work within deadlines with and without direct supervision.

 · Interact professionally with other employees, guests, and the people we serve.

-· Work effectively as a team member, as necessary.
+· Work effectively as a team member on all assignments.

 · Work independently and communicate / coordinate work efforts with colleagues and community partners, as necessary.